-They battled extreme heat, cicadas, squirrels and chipmunks, but the volunteers who organized a new community garden in Meacham Park this summer will miss all that come winter.
+They battled extreme heat, cicadas, squirrels and chipmunks, but the volunteers who organized a will miss all that come winter.

 “Now I’m not even looking forward to the winter because we won’t have the garden,” said Michele Collier, a first-time gardener who became the project’s unofficial critter control officer after something devoured her strawberries before she ever got a sweet nibble.

 “It gave me a hobby.
 It gave me something to do,” she said.
 “I’m going to miss it.”

 The community garden, in a vacant lot next to Collier's house on New York Street, was the brainchild of Deb Lavender, a Kirkwood physical therapist and community activist who thought it would be a great way to bring people together.

 And it did.
 It brought together neighbors in Meacham Park who had never met.
 It brought together folks from opposite sides of town.
 It brought together experienced gardeners and novices.
 And it brought together senior citizens with young parents.

 “I think we were very successful this year,” Lavender said.

 Lavender said she came up with the idea after reading about community gardens in other areas.
 She wasn’t an experienced gardener herself, “but I do OK at organizing,” she said.

 So she approached Roy Schwer, who owns the vacant lot, and with his OK, started spreading the word.
 Soon local businesses donated materials such as lumber for the raised garden boxes, soil and mulch.